-Also in 1975 an important change affected Māori voters.
+Another important change in 1975 affected Māori voters.
 Following the establishment of Māori seats in 1867, two parallel electoral systems had emerged.
 For a while some Māori landowners could vote in both, but from the 1890s the two systems were rigidly separated.
 Māori voted in Māori seats and Pākehā in European (general) seats; only so-called ‘half-castes’ (those with a Māori parent and a Pākehā parent) could choose between the two.

 That changed in 1975, when all Māori electors, regardless of degrees of descent, were given the right to choose whether to register on the Māori roll or the general roll.